KrtiT/UNet_narwhal/README.md

 We use supervised machine learning models and logistic regression to predict the buzz,

-File U_Time_7.html is the jupyter notebook of U-Net deep learning models, using cross validation.
+File U_Time_7.ipynb is one of jupyter notebooks of U-Net deep learning models, using cross validation.
 There we trained on 3 whales, validate on one whale, test on the remaining whale to evaluate the quality of the prediction vs ground truth buzzes.